TrQ-Hoan/vim-config/readme.md

 **Use Vim**

 0) You will need [Git] and Vim 8.0 or newer (`vim --version`).
-<br> Also, your .vim folder should be empty.
+<br> Also, your `.vim/` folder should be empty.
 If you have one, rename it or move to a different location (to keep a backup, just in case you want to go back).

 1) Intall [vim-plug] and remeber path of vim-plug.

 2) Download the [config file](https://github.com/TrQ-Hoan/vim-config/blob/master/.vimrc) and save it as `~/.vimrc` (super important to use that exact name).
-Edit path vim-plug in your ~/.vimrc.
+Edit path vim-plug in your `~/.vimrc`.

 3) Open Vim and `:PlugInstall` it will continue the installation by itself.
 Wait for it to finish... and done!
 Quit and open vim agian, you now have your new shiny powerful Vim